noahlange/gecs/README.md

   protected sprites: Record<string, PIXI.Sprite> = {};

   public tick(delta: number, time?: number): void {
-    // find all updated entities with Sprite and Position components const query = this.world.query.changed(Position, Sprite);
+    // find all entities with changed Position and/or Sprite components const query = this.world.query
+      .components(Position, Sprite)
+      .some.changed(Position, Sprite);

     for (const { $ } of query) {
       const child = this.sprites[$.sprite.id];
       if (child) {